 Division’s approval of good, full acceptance tests.

-Changes in the database structure for imple

-Changes in the database structure for implementing modifications and improvements must be provided prior approval of the Ministry’s DBA team.
+removedChanges in the database structure for implementing modifications and improvements must be provided prior approval of the Ministry’s DBA team.

 Approval must be obtained from a professional party in the Ministry for the existence, quality and scope of tests before performing load testing.